TUI-NICR/EMSANet/README.md

     ```
     ![img](samples/result_sunrgbd.png)

-> Note that the models are not trained on that kind of incomplete depth images.
+> [!NOTE]
-Moreover, training on NYUv2 means that no images from Kinect v2
+> The models are not trained on that kind of incomplete depth images.
+Moreover, training on NYUv2 means that no images
-were present at all (NYUv2 is Kinect (v1) only).
+from Kinect v2 were present at all (NYUv2 is Kinect (v1) only).

-> Note that the `--instance-offset-distance-threshold` argument is used to
+> [!TIP]
-assign an instance ID of 0 to pixels if they have a distance greater than
+> The `--instance-offset-distance-threshold` argument is used to assign an instance ID of 0 to pixels if they have a
-40 pixels from the nearest center.
-During panoptic merging, these pixels are
+distance greater than 40 pixels from the nearest center.
+During panoptic merging, these pixels are assigned to the
-assigned to the void class.
+void class.

 ### Time Inference

-> Note, for newer versions of TensorRT `onnx2trt` is not required (and also
+> [!TIP]
-  not available) anymore.
-Pass `--trt-use-get-engine-v2` to
+> Newer versions of TensorRT `onnx2trt` is not required (and also not available) anymore.
-  `inference_time_whole_model.py` to use TensoRT's Python API instead.
+Pass `--trt-use-get-engine-v2` to `inference_time_whole_model.py` to use TensoRT's Python API instead.

-We timed the inference on an NVIDIA Jetson AGX Xavier with Jetpack 4.6
+We timed the inference on an NVIDIA Jetson AGX Xavier with Jetpack 4.6 (TensorRT 8.0.1.6, PyTorch 1.10.0).
-(TensorRT 8.0.1.6, PyTorch 1.10.0).
+See the corresponding [PhD thesis](#license-and-citations) above for more recent timing results.

 Reproducing the timings on an NVIDIA Jetson AGX Xavier further requires:
 - [the PyTorch 1.10.0 wheel](https://nvidia.box.com/shared/static/fjtbno0vpo676a25cgvuqc1wty0fkkg6.whl) from [NVIDIA Forum](https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-10-now-available/72048) (see the instruction to install TorchVision 0.11.1 as well)